dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/heading/info.md

 > Basically, only assistive technologies do have need for semantic headings.
 But they need them correct.

 How does it work?
 The heading leveling is handled synchronously.
 But you can easily isolate one level, or a part by using a context provider: `<Heading.Level ...`.
-This alows you to later, asynchronous, add new headings inside.
+This allows you to later, asynchronous, add new headings inside.
 You can nest several contexts inside each.

 The first code example is without using context provider.
 To handle levels in batches or asynchron, use a `Heading.Level` context provider.